Cooking on a Budget

 1. Embrace meal planning

-Planning meals and snacks ahead is essential.
+Planning meals and snacks ahead of time is essential.
 You'll create a more focused shopping list and end up with less waste.
 Here are some weekly meal plans from Thrifty Lesley - including for cooking without any power.

 2. Use budget recipes